 Technical services are not just the domain of men.
 More and more women are offering technical and technology services online.
-If already you have the certifications or have the inclination to learn web design, graphic design, logo design or software development, then setting up an online small business that offers these services could be a great opportunity for you.
+If you already have the certifications or have the inclination to learn web design, graphic design, logo design, or software development, then setting up an online small business that offers these services, including website development packages for small business, could be a great opportunity for you.

 There is tremendous potential in the small business space and you could market your services to small and micro businesses in your own local area to achieve highly satisfying results!
 Or you could create apps that have niche audiences like a meal planner for single professionals, digital organizers for working parents.
 As the world goes increasingly digital and families become increasingly nuclear, there are several untapped arenas for helping people make lives easier through digital means.

 Cost of set up typically includes the hardware and software you need.
 You could work out of your own home and thus remove a lot of the overheads.
 You would periodically need to engage accounting services as your business grows but you get to decide hours, clients and your own output.

 An example of such a business is https://agirlandhermac.design/

 What’s your first instinct when you want to find out something about anything?

 That’s right, you head off to Google and run a search.
 Billions of “How to” queries are typed every day and there is a huge market and a bigger demand for tutorials and online courses on everything ranging from nail art to PHP coding to Cloud Computing.

 You could set up your own course with your own website or you could work with major online academic platforms like udemy.
 Otherwise, you can leverage the power of a platform like YouTube that allows you to reach millions of people and pays you as your viewership starts to expand.

 An example of someone running their own course: https://eliteblogacademy.com/